Nick: Do you think the bus crashed and we went to heaven?

-- Please Put Some Clothes On: Bianca is asked to put on some underpants when they get woken up at night and when she was sharing Angela's bed.
+- Please Put Some Clothes On: Bianca is asked to put on some underwear when they get woken up at night after she was sleepwalks into Angela's bed.

 - The Problem with Pen Island: During the Fired Up cheer, most shout the letters "F U".
 Shawn and Nick are apparently the only ones to notice the problem.

 - Second Place Is for Losers: Averted.
-The Tigers get thirteenth place, but they are happy because it's ten places better than last year
+The Tigers get nineteenth place, but they are happy because it's ten places better than last year.

 - Secret Diary: Nick has been writing a diary and it's full of romantic poetry.

 - Sir Swears-a-Lot: The football coach, whose favorite word is "shit".

-- Shout-Out: Carly's Jerk Ass boyfriend make ones to Animal House and Meet the Parents.
+- Shout-Out: Carly's Jerkass boyfriend makes ones to Animal House and Meet the Parents.

 - Skinny Dipping: Followed by the inevitable Gone Swimming, Clothes Stolen, with Shawn and Nick the victims.

 - Downey is gay but has no mannerisms.
-He actually got Nick to thing he was straight.
+He actually got Nick to think he was straight.

 - The Wildcats: Both The Tigers and The Panthers fit to tropably generic names and mascots for a sports team.

 - Training from Hell: Or the closest you're gonna see to this in a cheerleading movie.